Room 1805

 The younger one was tall, thin, with perfectly parted black hair and a symmetrical, well-proportioned nose.
 The other was older, squat, and had thinning hair covering a pale, bald pate.
 They wore matching gray suits, white starched shirts, a thin black tie, and black loafers.
 Both guns were pointed at Joe.

-“Where’s my money?” the tall man growled.
+“Where’s the girl?” the tall man growled.

 “What?”